 Loadshedding blues?
 Here's a style survival guide for those four-hour power trips during the day (and night)

-This past weekend, my friend and I made plans to link up for some cute daytime plans.
-We had to postpone on Saturday no thanks to load shedding - brunch spot closed, WiFi down and with both of us on a service provider that cannot handle Stage 4 load shedding, we couldn't really WhatsApp efficiently.
+Earlier this year when Eskom made a bold return with load shedding, my friend and I had made plans to link up for some cute daytime plans.
+We had to postpone on the Saturday no thanks to load shedding - brunch spot closed, WiFi down and with both of us on a service provider that cannot handle Stage 4 load shedding, we couldn't really WhatsApp efficiently.

 She sent me this disclaimer: "Don't laugh at me when you see me.
 I couldn't iron my clothes because of load shedding."